 GstRTPCollision event does not contain its rtx ssrc, for example its

-master ssrc or other, then it just forwards the event to upstream.
-So
+master ssrc or other, then it just forwards the event upstream, so

 that it can be handled by the rtppayloader.

 The same rtprtxreceive instance can receive several master streams and several retransmission streams.
-So it will try to dynamically associate a rtx ssrc with its master ssrc.
-So that it can reconstruct the original from the proper rtx packet.
+So it will try to dynamically associate an rtx ssrc with its master ssrc, so that it can reconstruct the original from the proper rtx packet.

 The algorithm is based on the fact that seqnums of different streams (considering all master and all rtx streams) evolve at a different rate.
 It means that the initial seqnum is random for each one and the offset could also be different.
 So that they are statistically all different at a given time.
 If bad luck then the association is delayed to the next rtx request.

-The algorithm also needs to know if a given packet is a rtx packet or
+The algorithm also needs to know if a given packet is an rtx packet or

 not.
 To know this information there is the

-For now the user as to configure it but later it will be automatically
+For now the user has to configure it but later it will automatically

 retreive this information from SDP.
 It needs to know if the current